How to Apply

 Last year’s final competitive ranges for admission to each faculty, as well as the projected competitive ranges for this upcoming year are available on the Admission Averages page.

 You can apply using final Grade 11 grades

 The earlier you apply, the earlier your application can be processed, which increases your chances of receiving an offer at the earliest possible date.
 It also means you’ll hear about scholarship and residence offers sooner.

 Your application for admission will be considered based on the earliest indicators of your success.
 If you are currently in Grade 12, you can apply now using your final Grade 11 grades.

 If you are a highly competitive student, you may be admitted based on your final Grade 11 grades alone, although most students will need to present some Grade 12 grades in order to be considered.
 Your admission offer will generally be based upon five required courses using a combination of final Grade 11 and final Grade 12 grades available after the end of your first semester.
 (For linear schools, interim Grade 12 grades issued directly by your high school will be accepted.)

-Minimum grade requirements: Each final Grade 12 course grade must be 50% or higher (based on a 50% pass scale), and each interim Grade 12 and final Grade 11 course grade must be 65% or higher.
+Minimum grade requirements: Each interim and final Grade 12 course grade must be 50% or higher (based on a 50% pass scale), and each final Grade 11 course grade must be 65% or higher.